AI GovernanceDPDPA 2023Pan India

-The absence of a standalone AI regulation is not a safe harbour.
-DPDPA, IT Act, and sector regulations already govern how your AI systems must operate.
+The absence of a standalone AI regulation is not a safe harbour, because DPDPA, the IT Act and sector regulations already govern how your AI systems must operate.

 DPDPA 2023